weeeBox/mobile-system-design/README.md

 }
 ```
 Although we left it out of scope, it's still beneficial to mention HTTP authentication.
 You can include an `Authorization` header and discuss how to properly handle `401 Unauthorized` response scenario.
 Also, don't forget to talk about Rate-Limiting strategies (`429 Too Many Requests`).
-Make sure it keep it brief and simple (without unnecessary details): your primary goal during a system design interview is to provide "signal" and not to build a production ready solution.
+Make sure to keep it brief and simple (without unnecessary details): your primary goal during a system design interview is to provide "signal" and not to build a production ready solution.

 ## Providing the "signal"
 The interviewer might be looking for the following signals: